valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 + An important point is to size the system accordingly to the benchmark.
 The system must have enough RAM and must not swap.
 On Linux, do not forget to set the `overcommit_memory` parameter correctly.
-Please note 32 and 64 bit Redis instances do not have the same memory footprint.
+Please note 32 and 64 bit Valkey instances do not have the same memory footprint.
 + If you plan to use RDB or AOF for your benchmark, please check there is no other I/O activity in the system.
 Avoid putting RDB or AOF files on NAS or NFS shares, or on any other devices impacting your network bandwidth and/or latency (for instance, EBS on Amazon EC2).
-+ Set Redis logging level (loglevel parameter) to warning or notice.
++ Set Valkey logging level (loglevel parameter) to warning or notice.
 Avoid putting the generated log file on a remote filesystem.
 + Avoid using monitoring tools which can alter the result of the benchmark.
 For instance using INFO at regular interval to gather statistics is probably fine, but MONITOR will impact the measured performance significantly.

-### Other Redis benchmarking tools
+### Other Valkey benchmarking tools

-There are several third-party tools that can be used for benchmarking Redis.
+There are several third-party tools that can be used for benchmarking Valkey.
 Refer to each tool's documentation for more information about its goals and capabilities.

-* [memtier_benchmark](https://github.com/redislabs/memtier_benchmark) from [Redis Ltd.](https://twitter.com/RedisInc) is a NoSQL Redis and Memcache traffic generation and benchmarking tool.
+* [memtier_benchmark](https://github.com/redislabs/memtier_benchmark) from [Valkey Ltd.](https://twitter.com/RedisInc) is a NoSQL Valkey and Memcache traffic generation and benchmarking tool.
-* [rpc-perf](https://github.com/twitter/rpc-perf) from [Twitter](https://twitter.com/twitter) is a tool for benchmarking RPC services that supports Redis and Memcache.
+* [rpc-perf](https://github.com/twitter/rpc-perf) from [Twitter](https://twitter.com/twitter) is a tool for benchmarking RPC services that supports Valkey and Memcache.
-* [YCSB](https://github.com/brianfrankcooper/YCSB) from [Yahoo @Yahoo](https://twitter.com/Yahoo) is a benchmarking framework with clients to many databases, including Redis.
+* [YCSB](https://github.com/brianfrankcooper/YCSB) from [Yahoo @Yahoo](https://twitter.com/Yahoo) is a benchmarking framework with clients to many databases, including Valkey.